cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/executions.md

 * `--queue` - If set, executions that can`t currently run will be queued and run automatically when possible.
-              You cannot use this argument with arguments: [force, dry_run] &nbsp;
+              You cannot use this argument with arguments: [force, dry_run]
+* `--schedule TEXT` - The time (including timezone) this workflow will be executed at; expected format:
+                      YYYYMMDDHHMM+HHMM or YYYYMMDDHHMM-HHMM. i.e:
+                      201801032230-0500 (Jan-03-18 10:30pm EST).
+You
+                      cannot use this argument with arguments: [queue]

+&nbsp;
 #### Example